mozilla-services/screenshots/docs/export-to-firefox.md

   - `git mozreview push` will work if you are using git-cinnabar and have mozreview configured
   - To configure mozreview for use with git and git-cinnabar, see [this helpful blog post](https://sny.no/2016/03/geckogit)
   - Note that this step should automatically attach the patch to the Bugzilla bug and request review from the reviewer mentioned in the commit message (should be reflected as an r? flag on the Bugzilla attachment)
-- [ ] Bump the major version number in package.json, following our [version numbering conventions](https://github.com/mozilla-services/screenshots/issues/2647) (master only, this is to prepare for the next release)
+- [ ] Check that the Try build works (the decision step and build tasks in treeherder should be green)
+  - If the build looks ok, send an email to the QA email alias (testpilot-qa) and CC the team alias (team-screenshots), asking QA to verify closed bugs are fixed and no new bugs are present.
-- [ ] Open a Github PR with both version number commits and the changelog commit
+- [ ] Open a Github PR with the version number commit and the changelog commit
-- [ ] Relax! :beers:
+- [ ] Relax! :beach_umbrella: